Malvineous/behringerctl/doc/behringer-deq2496.md

 4. The block structure is now a UINT16BE block number, then a UINT8 crc, followed by 256 bytes of data.

-5. The CRC byte is checked.
-The algorithm is currently unknown.
+5. The checksum byte is checked.
+The Behringer docs call this a CRC but in reality it's a homebrew checksum.
+See checksumTZ.js for how to calculate it.
+   Contrary to the Behringer docs, the block number is not included in the checksum and only the 256 data bytes are used.

 6. The devices stores the 256 bytes into memory (not flash) and does not respond yet.